nekromant/esp8266-frankenstein/README.md

 * A nice and shiny commandline interface that reminds of u-boot.
   No more sloppy AT commands.
-* Full command line editing.
+* Full command line editing and history.
 * A very easy way of adding new commands to the shell
+* More or less clean code
 * Highly configurable (sort of)
-(TODO: More boasting here)
+* Supports firmware updates over tftp

 You can start by grabbing a binary and burning it to your device.
 Remember about backups, for all your data on the flash will be gone.